|

 The important thing to note with a paella is that it's not just a recipe, it's also entertainment.
 Cooked in a specialist paella pan, and taking maybe an hour from start to finish (plus 2-3 hours preparation time!), guests will wander past to see how it's doing and - in the case of other paella aficionados - offer advice.
 Note that preparation is the key, and you really want to practice with smaller sizes before inviting forty people round.

 Paella pans come in various sizes, from tiny to several metres across.
 You can also buy a dedicated gas ring, but if your pan fits onto the grilling area of your BBQ you can make do with that.
 Note that authentic pans are not non-stick, they're not deep and they don't look like any other cooking pan.
-I just did a quick web search and this and this are exactly what you're looking for.
 You need the thin dimpled base to get the brown crust right.

 So, that's the pan and heating out of the way.
 What about the ingredients?